 Pumpkin fruit is one of the widely grown vegetables incredibly rich in vital antioxidants, and vitamins.
-Though this humble backyard vegetable is less in calories, nonetheless, it carries vitamin-A, and flavonoid poly-phenolic antioxidants such as lutein, xanthin, and carotenes in abundance.
+Though this humble backyard vegetable is low in calories, nonetheless, it packed with vitamin-A, and flavonoid polyphenolic antioxidants such as lutein, xanthin, and carotenes in abundance.

 Pumpkin is a fast-growing vine that creeps along the surface in a similar fashion as that of other Cucurbitaceae family vegetables and fruits such as cucumber, squash, cantaloupes, etc. It is one of the most popular field crops cultivated around the world, including in the USA at commercial scale for its fruit, and seeds.

 |Mature pumpkin fruit.

 The fruits vary widely in shape, size, and colors.
 Giant Pumpkins weigh 4–6 kg with the largest capable of reaching a weight of over 25 kg.
 Golden-nugget pumpkins are flat, smaller and feature sweet, creamy orange color flesh.

 Pumpkins, in general, feature orange or yellow exterior skin color; however, some varieties can exhibit dark to pale green, brown, white, red and gray.
 Yellow-orange pigments largely influence their color characteristics in their skin and pulp.
 Its thick rind is smooth with light, vertical ribs.

 In structure, the fruit features golden-yellow to orange flesh depending upon the polyphenolic pigments in it.
 The fruit has a hollow center, with numerous small, off-white colored seeds interspersed in a net-like structure.
 Pumpkin seeds are an excellent source of protein, minerals, vitamins, and omega-3 fatty acids.